MicrosoftDocs/power-platform/power-virtual-agents/publication-fundamentals-publish-channels.md

 >[!IMPORTANT]
->Users can't send or upload attachments to Power Virtual Agents chatbots.
-If they try to send a file (including media, such as images), the bot will say:
+>Users can't send attachments to Power Virtual Agents chatbots.
+If they try to upload a file (including media, such as images), the bot will say:
 >
 >*Looks like you tried to send an attachment.
 Currently, I can only process text.
 Please try sending your message again without the attachment.*
 >
 >This applies to all channels, even if the channel or end-user-facing experience supports attachments (for example, if you're using the Direct Line API or Microsoft Teams).

+>Attachments can be supported if the message is sent to a skill, where the skill bot supports the processing of attachments.
+See the [Use Microsoft Bot Framework skills topic](advanced-use-skills.md) for more details on skills.

  ## In this section